Here are some general FAQs. Find more detailed resources on how to use the site at:

 You can only talk on the site if you are one of the students, teachers or scientists who are taking part.
 And you can only vote if you are one of the students, but anyone can look around and read what is being said.
 Go on, have a look.
 From the main log in page, just pick a zone and browse around!

-During the event young people use web technology they feel comfortable with, to ‘meet’ scientists.
+During the activity young people use web technology they feel comfortable with, to ‘meet’ scientists.
 They ask questions and have live chats with scientists, and then vote for their favourite.
 The winning scientist will receive £500, to be used to communicate their work.

 I’m a Scientist brings people together, gives young people a voice and teaches them about science and scientists in a fun, memorable and engaging way.